 - The cost of servers needed for training the model might be a substantial part of the valuation.
 You should consider whether you are able to use on-premises available servers or using cloud provides.
 Remember that using cloud technologies for deep learning training might be costly.

-The key point is this — you kind of have to forget all that you know about pricing an IT project before you approach an estimate (price) for an AI task or whole project.
-In this article we will go through the entire process step by step.
+The key point is this — you kind of have to forget all that you know about pricing an IT project.
+Before you approach an estimate (price) for an AI task or whole project.
+In this article, we will go through the entire process step by step.

 Let’s start with the basics and ask the 4 basic questions that will allow you to move forward with clarity over what you want to achieve.
-Thoose questions will help you to price an AI project.
+Those questions will help you to price an AI project.

 - What data am I going to use for training?